If you want to book dates please email Joseph at firstname.lastname@example.org ... thanks!

 The original St. Patricks Church is right across from Cafe Gitane.
 (Featured in the film Gangs of New York by Martin Scorsese).
 Try to see this film before arriving - you will recognize some of the buildings!
 There is also the Tenement Museum close by.
 It focuses on America's urban immigrant history, and is a wild look into how people lived and worked in New York in the turn of the century.
 Yes, they also had a bathtub in the kitchen.

 A very short walk to SoHo, Chinatown, Lower East Side, and you are in Little Italy.
 Subways in a few blocks including the B,D,F,V to Broadway-Lafayette | 6 to Spring St. | J,M to Bowery.
 It is very easy to get uptown and to Brooklyn.
 You can walk over the Manhattan or Brooklyn Bridge too, just about 1/2 an hour walk away.

 My favorite live music places: Bowery Ballroom, Arlene's Grocery, and the Mercury Lounge.

 Map: I have a map of the neighborhood in the apartment showing my favorite spots with opening times listed.
 Anything that comes up during your stay I am here to help.

-About me: In college I was a bicycle messenger so I know the city very well.
-Now I am a New York artist working with glass.
+About me: I am a New York artist working with glass.
 I have a couple of pieces of my stained glass art in the apartment.
 You booking this apartment directly supports the arts!
 I often teach around the country and in Europe, so when I am traveling you get to stay in my home.